The inability of businesses to effectively interact with their data prevents them from using disruptive technologies, such as AI.

 DataOps Trends 5: Data Meshes Up

-Enterprise designs that use modular components, such as data mesh, will gain more traction after 2022.
+Enterprise designs that use modular components, such as data mesh, will gain more traction.
 The data mesh divides the system into distinct domains handled by smaller, cross-functional teams in order to solve issues common to big, complicated, monolithic data systems.
 Each domain consists of a group of connected microservices that may be independently deployed and can communicate with users or other domains via modular interfaces.
 Every domain has a significant task to perform and a dedicated team of five to nine individuals who would get totally aware of the data sources, data consumers, and functional aspects.

 In principle, having a variety of interconnected domains sounds fantastic, but in practice, a decentralized organizational and architectural structure presents a number of problems that need to be resolved.
 For instance, managing shared infrastructure, inconsistent processes, inter-domain connectivity, and ordered data dependencies.
 Decentralized teams also frequently duplicate efforts, such as in horizontal infrastructure that crosses numerous domains.